Danielskauge/actuator_modeling/README.md

         *   `training_config_summary.json`: Still critical.
 It provides `gru_num_layers`, `gru_hidden_dim`, parameters for the residual physics model (`kp_phys`, `kd_phys`, etc., if `use_residual=True`), and `gru_sequence_length_timesteps` (which informs about the training context of the hidden state).
         *   `normalization_stats.json`: Essential for normalizing the single time-step inputs at inference time to match the training distribution.
 The order of features defined in `ActuatorDataset.FEATURE_NAMES` and reflected in this file must be strictly adhered to by the actuator when constructing its input.
     *   The `gru_sequence_length` parameter in `CombinedGRUAndPDActuatorCfg` now serves primarily as a reference to the sequence length the model was trained with, ensuring consistency in understanding the model's architecture, rather than dictating the input shape for per-step inference (which is always 1).

+## [2024-05-30] GRU Actuator Config Update
+- The `GruActuator` now reads `gru_num_layers` and `gru_hidden_dim` only from the Hydra config (typically `config.yaml` from training) at runtime.
+- These fields are no longer present in the actuator config class.
+The runtime values are used for buffer creation and reference.
+- This ensures the runtime matches the trained model architecture, reducing risk of mismatch errors.

 ## 7. Future Work and Extensions